TomGraco/TomGraco/README.md

 - 👋 Hi, I’m @TomGraco
 - 👀 I’m interested a lot in Anime !
 - 🌱 I’m currently learning Programming in an Intensive Bootcamp !
-- 📫 How to reach me baptistagraco1@gmail.com !
 - ⚡ Fun fact: I like to eat a Pastel de Nata with a spoon !

 <!---